If your business sells tangible products, you need to have a strong online presence.

-As I just said, you want your buyers to go through the checkout process as quickly as possible.
+As we just said, you want your buyers to go through the checkout process as quickly as possible.

 That’s why you need to offer a guest checkout option instead of forcing visitors to create a profile.
 That said, you can still encourage them to create a profile.

-Check out this example from Lululemon to see what I’m talking about:
+Check out this example from Lululemon to see what we’re talking about:

 Once items are added to a shopping cart, users can finalize their transaction through the guest checkout option.

 But that doesn’t mean Lululemon is done trying to encourage people to create a profile.

 When the order is being reviewed, guests can see an express checkout button, but they can’t use it.

 This option is reserved for customers who set up profiles.

 They can go through the checkout process even faster since all their information is saved in their accounts.
 Subtle features like this encourage profile sign ups without being annoying or putting too much pressure on the customer.

 Once a user sets up their profile, you can tell when they add something to their shopping cart without buying it.
 Don’t ignore this.